Legend speaks of a treasure, The envy of all those who admire, A treasure that’s said to grant any sailor a wish that so desires.

 Yo ho ho and a bottle of rum!
 Games at Escape London just do not disappoint.
 Today marks #2 with the company – and we’re looking forward to coming back for #3 very soon.

-There are two different rooms in this game and the themeing is fabulously pirate-like.
+There are two different rooms from this point in this game and the theming is fabulously pirate-like.
 From the eerie music to the whole room looking visually great.
 At one point we had to figure through rope knots.
 Later we had to solve something involving barrels of rum.
 Of course, at the end there is treasure!
 Lots of it!
 No ‘pretend’ treasure chest, with this one you can practically shower in gold coins.
 It’s great.

 Escape the Seven Seas can be played at Escape London (Shadwell).
 Prices start at £23 pp.